-- ➤ Mail Server: If you have not configured an SMTP mail server for BackupAssist, you will be prompted to provide those details after the backup destination step has been completed. - 7.
-Notifications: Once a backup job has completed, BackupAssist can send an email to inform selected recipients of the result.
+7. Notifications: Once a backup job has completed, BackupAssist can send an email to inform selected recipients of the result.
 This email notification can be enabled during the creation of a backup job, if the mail server has been configured.
-To enable email notifications: - a.
+To enable email notifications:

+To send email notifications, you will need to configure an SMTP mail server for BackupAssist.
+See the Backup tab user guide for more information.

+- a.
 Select, Add an email report notification. - b.
 Enter recipients into the Send reports to this email address field. - c.
 Enter recipients into the Also send reports to this email address field.
 You can then select the condition under which the email should be sent, using the drop-down box.